Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilience in Wireless Networks

 \subsection{Scalability}

-Differently from URLLC, which focuses on a single point-to-point transmission link, resiliency is a system wide concept.
-Hence, resiliency in wireless networks can be considered as the ability of the network to mitigate and swiftly recover from the disruptions caused by security and privacy breaches.
-Suppose, we have a wireless network of $N$ nodes where the goal is to sustain connectivity among the nodes in the case of node or link failures.
-The resilient-by-design concept should aim to maximize the number of nodes that should fail before the network connectivity breaks, minimize the vulnerability of key node and reduce the dependency among the nodes without compromising the overall network efficiency.
+Differently from URLLC, which focuses on a single point-to-point transmission link, resilience is a system wide concept that must consider a multi-hop network and define methods to enable and evaluate resiliency over a multi-hop communication link.
+Hence, resilience can be considered as the ability of a network as a whole, as opposed to a single link, to mitigate and swiftly recover from the disruptions caused by various reasons.
+As an illustrative example, suppose we have a wireless network of $N$ nodes.
+A resilient network should aim to maximize the number of nodes that can fail before the overall network connectivity breaks, minimize the vulnerability of key node and reduce the dependency among the nodes without compromising the overall network efficiency in terms of resource utilization and redundancy provisioning.
 This will become increasingly important as network densifies, i.e. $N$ increases.